KeithAtherton/Blog/content/posts/2023-02-10-asking-chatgpt-about-power-platform.md

 ---
-title: "Asking ChatGPT about the Micosoft Power Platform"
+title: "Asking ChatGPT about the Microsoft Power Platform"
-subtitle: What can ChatGPT tell us about the Micosoft Power Platform
+subtitle: What can ChatGPT tell us about the Microsoft Power Platform
 date: 2023-02-10
 tags: ["PowerPlatform", "ChatGPT", "ChatBot", "ArtificialIntelligence", "MachineLearning"]
 ---

 ![ChatGPT logo.](/img/2023-02-10-asking-chatgpt-about-power-platform/chatgpt.jpg "ChatGPT logo.")

-I wondered what ChatGPT thinks about the Micosoft Power Platform... so I asked it!
+I wondered what ChatGPT thinks about the Microsoft Power Platform... so I asked it!
 The results were very interesting - here they are:

 **Me**: What is the Microsoft Power Platform?